 Double-entry bookkeeping keeps the accounting equation (or balance sheet equation) in balance.
 The balance sheet formula adds liabilities and owner’s equity to determine a business’s assets.
 The balance sheet formula follows:

 If the accounting equation is not in balance, there may be a mistake in your journal entry.
 Some accounting solutions alert users when a journal entry does not balance total debits and credits.

 What information does a general ledger tell you?

 To get the most out of your general ledger (and all other reports), set up the company’s structure properly.
-Hire someone with accounting experience, or learn how to set up the chart of accounts and classifications for your company’s accounting system.
+Hire an accountant or bookkeeper, or learn how to set up the chart of accounts and classifications for your company’s accounting system.

-Creating the right structure in your accounting system means you can track sales and costs of specific products.
-You can also track services or projects, and the cost of goods sold.
-And you’ll be able to track inventory and vendors, as well as monitor anything else that’s important to help you make good decisions.
+Creating the right structure in your accounting system means that you can track the sales and costs of specific products.
+You’ll be able to track inventory and vendors and monitor anything else that can help you make informed decisions.

-QuickBooks intuitive accounting software helps provide a comprehensive audit trail so if you’re ever audited, you won’t have to dig through mounds of paper or files to get organized.
-You can just pull your general ledger report, click on a specific account, and print out the detail from that account with its relevant attachments.
+QuickBooks’ intuitive accounting software helps provide a comprehensive audit trail.
+If you’re ever audited, you won’t have to dig through paper files to get organized.
+You can pull your general ledger report, specify an account, and review the details and supporting documentation (invoices, receipts, etc.).

 Use the general ledger report in QuickBooks to see a complete list of transactions from all accounts within a date range.
 You select only the accounts you want the report to show.
 This report is available in all versions of QuickBooks Online.